Nik-Pit/Flashlight/README.md

 # Flashlight
 ----Flashlight Animation----
-This is a project built with vanilla Javascript and without using any css library.
+This is a project built with vanilla Javascript.Also without using any css library.